 The MCI is an indicator that was developed in 2015 by FEM and Granta Design, in a two-year LIFE + project.
 It evaluates the level of linearity and restoration that the manufacture and use of a product has, as well as its time of use and utility with respect to an average product in the current market.
 The basis of the MCI are the CE definition of FEM and the two cycles that the FEM considers circular models to have (see Illustration 1): biological cycles, in which non-toxic materials are restored to the biosphere; and technical cycles, in which products, components and materials are recovered in the market with the highest possible quality and for the longest possible time.

 Within the framework of the ARECO Postdoctoral Fellowship, we are working on adapting the MCI to assess the circularity of reusable plastic crates, incorporating the benefits associated with reuse.
-The results of the study, expected to be released by the end of next September, are intended to provide results and methodological novelties that can also be applied to other reusable products.

 “A circular economy is a global economic model that decouples economic growth and development from the consumption of finite resources.
 It is restorative by design, and aims to keep products, components and materials at their maximum utility and value, at all times.”